 Laptops are outselling desktops.
 The new OS improves functionality and makes the interface more fun to use.
 Windows Touch option lets touchscreen users browse the web, flip through photos, and open files and folders.

 Windows 8 (2012)

 Windows 8 introduces a totally new interface that works smoothly for both touch, mouse, and keyboard.
 It functions both on PCs and tablets.
-Windows 8 also includes enhancements of Windows desktop, with a new taskbar and streamlined file management.
+Windows 8 also includes enhancements of Windows desktop, with a new taskbar, Metro-style apps, and streamlined file management.